Olu Famutimi

-Olumuyiwa "Olu" Famutimi (born February 21, 1984) is a Canadian professional basketball player for the Scarborough Shooting Stars of the Canadian Elite Basketball League (CEBL).
+Olumuyiwa "Olu" Famutimi (born February 21, 1984) is a Canadian former professional basketball player.
 He played college basketball for Arkansas.

 Early life

 Famutimi is of Nigerian descent.
 He was first noticed in a high school game at Chaminade College School in Toronto, Ontario, in his freshman year.
 Less than a year later, he transferred to Flint Northwestern High School in Flint, Michigan.
 In Michigan, he played for the Flint Northwestern Wildcats and climbed the national ranks as the seventh best player in the country, according to ESPN.com.
 A career altering injury would change all of that, as he was ushered out of the limelight because of it.

 Collegiate career

 Famutimi played two seasons at the University of Arkansas, where he earned All-Southeastern Conference Freshman honors.
 In 57 games with the Razorbacks, he averaged 8.3 points and 3.9 rebounds in 22.2 minutes per game.
 Against all odds, he declared early for the 2005 NBA draft and was not selected.